EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/6-JourneyToMelfia_II.md

 #### Leaping Horse
-DESCRIPTION.
+The Leaping Horse is a small but well built two story brick building near the Esk river.
+The first floor has a small saloon with a bar and a common sleeping quarter, while on the second floor are couples rooms.

-The inn is operated by the...
+The inn is operated by the FAMILY_NAME

 #### Red Gal